Skip to the main content.

 Continuous monitoring is exactly what it sounds like.
 Like routine drug testing, you can regularly order motor vehicle reports on your employees.
 This helps you keep an eye out for new speeding tickets, accidents, traffic violations, and more.
 As with a routine MVR report, you will need to follow FCRA guidelines closely.

 If your employees regularly drive as part of their job, continuous monitoring is highly recommended.
 If an employee is driving on a suspended license or has accrued numerous traffic violations since being hired, your company could be held liable in the event of an accident.
-You want to make sure your employees maintain a record of safe driving long term.
+You want to make sure your employees maintain a record of safe driving long-term.

 Are MVR Reports Legal?

 MVR reports are considered Consumer Reports.
-They can therefore be used during the hiring process as long as you comply with the Fair Credit Report Act (FCRA).
+They can, therefore, be used during the hiring process as long as you comply with the Fair Credit Report Act (FCRA).
 You must provide written notice that an MVR report may be used for employment purposes and that adverse action may be taken based on the results.
 If you do take adverse action, you must give the individual notice and provide them an opportunity to dispute the accuracy of the report.

 The Bottom Line